chrisjbreisch/Trs80.Level1Basic/README.md

 Note that Robert compiles his language down to the bytecode level.
 And shows you how to create a virtual machine and do garbage collection, optimization, etc.
 I did not do that for my BASIC interpreter.
 Even my nice simple tree-walking interpeter is about 4,000 times faster than my TRS-80 was.
-And that's with some artificial slowness that I added (logging, primarily).
+And that's with some artificial slowness that I added.
+This is logging, primarily, but also the addition of [Workflow Core](https://www.nuget.org/packages/WorkflowCore/), which is complete overkill for this application, but I wanted to play with it.
 I don't really feel the need to optimize further.

 With the few exceptions noted below, it's a complete implementation of Level I BASIC right down to the three error messages.
 I've run every program and example in the book (and supplied the code for you), and they all produce exactly the output expected.
 There is one case where I supply